ericspod/Eidolon/INSTALLATION.md

 Install the Anaconda Python 2.7 64bit Graphical installer: http://continuum.io/downloads

-The more recent versions of Anaconda come with PyQt5 so we'll have to swap these out.
+The more recent versions of Anaconda come with PyQt5 so we'll have to swap these out (or choose Anaconda 4.1).
 Go into the **Anaconda Navigator**, select **Environments** and type **pyqt** into the search box on the right Clicking on the checkbox next to **pyqt** gives you the option to swap versions, select the most recent 4 version.
 Alternatively an older version of Anaconda, such as 4.1, works and would be easier.